'Buy' Coal India: 'Rising heat, rising demand...' Check share price target - BusinessToday

 As summer sets in, so are the prospects for energy producers.
-Geojit Financial Services noted the near-term trigger as ‘rising heat, rising demand…’ for Coal India Ltd, highlighting that seasonal factors could accelerate power demand after a muted phase.
+Geojit Financial Services in its latest note, said the near to medium-term trigger as ‘rising heat, rising demand…’ for Coal India Ltd, highlighting that seasonal factors could accelerate power demand after a muted phase.

 The brokerage expects a recovery in the company's coal offtake to offset its subdued performance from earlier in the fiscal year.
 Geojit noted that state-owned miner consolidated revenue slipped 5.2% year-on-year to Rs 34,924 crore, while profit after tax (PAT) dropped 15.6% to Rs 7,166 crore for the third quarter of FY26.